LordFuzzBear/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 **_-Note: I was pleasantly surprised with how easy this one was!
 I had a little read up on canvas and saw this ".isdigit" function.
 With a little trial and error, I was able to write a nice, short code that gets the job done._**

+### Activity 4
+#### Write a Python program that ask user to input two numbers.
+Check if both numbers are divisible by 2 or 3, if yes multiply them and print them on screen.
+If not, add them and then print it on screen.

+num_1= int(input("Enter first number: "))
+num_2= int(input("Enter second number "))
+if num_1 % 2 ==0 or num_1 % 3 == 0 and num_2 % 2 == 0 or num_2 % 3 ==0:
+    print(num_1 * num_2 )

+**_-Note: Another short and sweet one!
+I find that creating a successful code, no matter how simple, is very satisfying and boosts my coding confidence.

+### Activity 5
+#### Write a menu driven Python program that give user options to perform temperature conversion.
+Your code should be able to convert temperature from Celsius to Fahrenheit and vice versa.

+**_-Note: I've found it so interesting to learn these codes!
+Even though they are simple, it's fascinating to learn the "behind the scenes" of, for example, a web page.
+Having used computers for the majority of my life, I've never really questioned how computing actually works.
+I know I'm not articualting myself in the clearest way, but after doing these exercises and some self-directed study, I constantly find myself thinking "Ohhh, that's how it does it!".

 ### Prompts

 #### Did you remember to take regular breaks away from your screen during this week?
 How often?
 Did you stretch your body?